United Kingdom in the Soviet–Afghan War: Supporting Operation Cyclone

-MI6's base of operation was in Islamabad – where everything was organised for Britain's covert war against the Soviet Union.
+MI6's base of operation was in Islamabad – where everything was organized for Britain's covert war against the Soviet Union.
 In charge there was Anthony Hawkes, who from 1984 until 1988 ran operations.
 Assisting the CIA and ISI in Islamabad was MI6 officer Alastair Crooke who coordinated the assistance of training and supplies to Abdul Haq.
 The latter would become an intermediary for the CIA, MI6 and the Kabul front.
-Haq's office in Peshawar became the organising centre of resistance with MI6 and CIA operatives assisting – most of the time they supplied him with maps of new targets they wanted Haq to hit.
+Haq's office in Peshawar became the organizing centre of resistance with MI6 and CIA operatives assisting – most of the time they supplied him with maps of new targets they wanted Haq to hit.
 Intelligence from GCHQ was also relayed to the CIA and ISI who were helping with their respective Mujahideen groups.

 There were however some differences between America and the UK during the war.
 There was also a focus on Massoud who would be the subject of criticism from China, Pakistan, Saudi Arabia as well as the CIA, due mostly to his truce with the Soviets and their Afghan counterparts which took place in 1983.
 With Pakistan unwilling to assist Massoud as he was a Tajik the US had to follow suit.
 The British role was particularly resented by the Pakistanis, who accused Massoud of an unwillingness to fight, but the truce was a tactical move so that he was able to regroup his forces, as his supplies were running critically low.
 Despite the CIA's doubts on Massoud, MI6 pursued an act to support him regardless.

 With Pakistan and the US working together, British intelligence believed that "the CIA was being too alarmist about the Soviet threat to Pakistan."
 Some British officers thought that backing militant Islamic groups such as that of Hekmatyar was dangerous, particularly in the wake of the death of Andy Skrzypkowiak.
 The Americans on the other hand still had suspicions about Britain's role in Afghanistan – they had assumed that they were trying to do as much as 'stay in the game' and that the 'Brits' had an agenda that America was trying to take the lead in their 'old back yard'.